-First of all, the TSO and DSO will be able to request flexibility directly to the DERs involved in the market, reducing the cost related to the energy system.
+First of all, the TSO and DSO will be able to request flexibility directly to the DERs involved in the market through the aggregators, reducing the cost related to the ancillary services.
 The implementation of a Local Flexibility Market can contribute to solve grid issues, improving the safety of the whole energy system.